 Meet the team

-Barb Klein, RDLD, Clinical Dietitian
+Barb Oehler, RDLD, Clinical Dietitian

 Our dietitian evaluates growth and nutritional adequacy of your child's diet.
 Upon completion of the feeding program, each child will be taking in a diet that is adequate in nutrients to promote optimal growth.